A parent may be entitled to compensation for mental pain and suffering if his or her “minor” child is killed because of someone’s negligence.

 However, even if there is $1 million in available coverage, the child’s parent still has to show that someone else’s negligence caused the minor child’s death.

 If a large truck (10,000 pounds or more) is used in interstate commerce, it is required to have minimum limits of $750,000.

-All things equal, the settlement will be much bigger.
-This assumes that the driver was engaged in a ride, or making an active delivery.
+All things equal, yes.
+(Therefore, the parents would want to hire an Uber accident lawyer in that scenario).
+This assumes that the at fault driver was engaged in a ride, or making an active delivery.

-Insurance companies like GEICO, USAA and State Farm tend to sell smaller BIL insurance policies.
+Insurance companies like GEICO, USAA and State Farm (and many others) tend to sell smaller BIL insurance policies.

 Let’s look at an incident where a “minor child” was killed that made national news.

 Amount of Insurance Coverage